 Accessibility statement for www.derbyshire.police.uk

-This website sits on the Single Online Home (SOH) platform and uses national templates.
+This website is run by the Single Online Home (SOH) platform and uses national templates.
 The content is a mix of national and local.

 National content is managed by the SOH team, local content is managed by the individual forces.
 Responsibility for the accessibility compliance of the national content sits with the SOH team; individual forces are responsible for the compliance of their local content.